anydasa/python-json-proto-benchmark/README.md

-# JSON (orjson) vs Protobuf vs Arvo Benchmark
+# JSON (orjson) vs Protobuf vs Arvo serialization benchmark

-This repository contains a performance comparison between ORJSON and Protocol Buffers in Python, utilizing dataclasses.
+This repository contains a performance comparison between ORJSON and Protocol Buffers and ARVO in Python, utilizing dataclasses.
 The performance test is conducted on 10,000 iterations for serialization and deserialization, and a separate test is conducted for evaluating the size of the serialized data.

 ## Results